nitya/learnlabs-contoso-real-estate/Instructions/Glossary/tools.md

 ---
 section:
     title: 'Developer Tools'
-    description: Tools Used In Contoso Real Estate.
+    description: Glossary of core tools and extensions used in Contoso Real Estate
 ---

 # Glossary: Tools Used